liferay/lexicon-site/src/pages/docs/patterns/dataset_display.md

 ![Card View empty state](../../../images/CardViewEmpty.png)

 As stated in the previous case, it is important to help the user understanding what happens in empty states.
-Please follow this formula for expresing the empty search result:
+Please follow this formula for expressing the empty search result:
 * No [document type] were found matching with: **query**.
 	* Example: *No web contents were found matching: **water***